mikheyev/phage-lab/README.md

 You can launch it by clicling on the "Launch Binder" badge above.
 This will launch Binder and build a virutal environment (takes a few minutes), after which you can interactively analyze data.

-Alternatively, you can clone the repository and install the environment using the [Miniconda package manager](http://conda.pydata.org/miniconda.html).
+Alternatively, you can clone the repository and install the environment using the [Miniconda](http://conda.pydata.org/miniconda.html)  package manager from within the repo folder.

 	conda install jupyter ipython
 	conda env create -f environment.yml